 A few steps away from the temple was the famous Flag Hill.
 Innumerable lung-ta prayer flags covered the Buddha statue.

 A trail headed west of Flag Hill, down into the valleys and all the way to Kempty Falls.
 By the time I had reached the trail, it was too late to venture towards Kempty Falls and get back before sunset.
-Here I met four Tibetan students were singing Tibetan, Hindi and English songs.
-They were busting their stress after a hectic exam.
+Here I met four Tibetan students.
+They were singing Tibetan, Hindi and English songs, busting their stress after a hectic exam.
 One of the guys was quite old for school.
 He and his family had fled from Tibet when he was twelve years old and had lost a few years of education.

 A long walk and two books